frs2000/TowerOfHanoi-algorithm-java/README.md

 This is Automatic Algorithm for solving Hanoi Problem (Tower of Hanoi).

-Not manual input (via scanner)!
+Not manual input (via scanner) or reproduction command!
 Automatic algorithm!
 Was developed for cases with 3,4,5,6,7 and 8 blocks.

-LogicHacking - in this image I described hack logic !!!
+LogicHacking.png - in this image I described hack logic !!!